Why is Maintainability in Testing important? How to achieve it?

 What is Maintainability Testing?

-Software maintenance for upkeep entails enhancing the software’s capabilities to include new features that clients want, modifying code to avert problems in the future, fixing defects or bugs in the code, and ensuring that no security flaws are present.
-Additionally, software maintenance often encompasses issuing updates to increase adaptability and effectiveness and replace undesirable features.
+Software maintenance enhances the software’s capabilities to include new features that clients want, modifying code to avert problems in the future, fixing defects or bugs in the code, and ensuring that no security flaws are present.
+Additionally, software maintenance also increases adaptability and effectiveness and replaces undesirable features.

 The ability of a developer to keep up with maintenance demands affects the success of the software product.
 Products that are difficult to maintain quickly fade to obscurity.